 The company's marketing indicates that agents offload some tasks to a back-office team.
 But remember: the more people juggling your sale, the greater the risk of mistakes and delays that could jeopardize the outcome.

 Help-U-Sell allows each office to set its own pricing.
-And as previously mentioned, this is where Help-U-Sell's marketing information is confusing.
+And this is where Help-U-Sell's marketing information gets confusing.

 It's tricky to learn what Help-U-Sell will charge to list your home